-In writing for my wife’s devotional list and my Running Toward the Goal podcast this week, I have been focusing on the work of the Holy Spirit and the gifts.
+In writing for my wife’s devotional list and my Running Toward the Goal podcast (this podcast is no longer available and all links have been removed from this post 10/14/2018) this week, I have been focusing on the work of the Holy Spirit and the gifts.
 Since I’m also focusing on gifts here, I’d like to link to a number of these posts.

 - Love is Greater than Faith discusses how love is the controlling element.
 Faith is good, but love is what holds us together and provides the goal.